zubairlalani/takehome-fa20/README.md

 In one of the terminals, run `cd backend` then follow the [backend instructions](backend/README.md).
 In the other, run `cd frontend` then follow the [frontend instructions](frontend/README.md).

+Postman will be useful for testing your backend as you go, you can install [here](https://www.getpostman.com/) and you will find instructions on how to use it to test the endpoints.
+Note that the Postman examples are about a different scenario, but they should help you to use it.

 # Exercise

 The following exercise will have you learn and apply some React and Flask to build a tool to keep track of your progress in multiple TV shows.